by Lee Safin

 How can I speed up my lawnmower?
 The following tips can help you to speed up your lawnmower.

-The prerequisite of cutting thick or long grass is sharp blades.
+The prerequisite of cutting thick or long grass is.
 Unless the blades are sharp enough, you can’t mow the lawn smoothly and quickly.

 Sharpen your lawnmower blades regularly so that they don’t become dull.
 Razor-sharp blades will help you cut grass efficiently within a short time.